 Over one thousand wahine are diagnosed with a gynaecological cancer every year.
 Gynaecological cancers include: ovarian, cervical, uterine (also known as womb and endometrial), vulval and vaginal cancer.
-Of those, ovarian cancer has the worst survival, accounting for half of all gynaecological cancer deaths.
+Of those, ovarian cancer has the worst survival, accounting for over half of all gynaecological cancer deaths.

 Happening in September

-Step Up For Ovarian Cancer
+Ovarian Cancer Advocacy

 National Awareness Campaign

 An Ad You Can’t Miss For A Cancer You Do